Meet the Other Phone. Protection built in.

 breast pump and bottle

-There a several different types of pumps to suit different needs.
+There are several different types of pumps to suit different needs.
 Remember that not all breast pumps suit every women.
-If one isn’t working for you, do try another.
+If one isn’t working for you, do try another - advice which is echoed by breastfeeding experts La Leche League.

 Manual pumps are used when milk supply is established.
 To use a manual pump, you squeeze a lever or a bulb to create suction, but you will need to keep squeezing to find the correct rhythm.